Brunswick railway station: History

-The present passenger station opened in 1998, on a site close to the original station but on the through route to Merseyrail's Liverpool Central underground station.
+The present passenger station opened on 26 March 1998, on a site close to the original station but on the through route to Merseyrail's Liverpool Central underground station.
 The industrial former dock buildings are served on the river side, and a small housing estate at a higher point on the other.

 Facilities

-The station has a 35-space car park, free of charge.
+The station has a free 35-space car park.
 The Liverpool-bound platform has a ticket office and a shelter with seats.
 A bridge leads over to the Hunts Cross-bound platform which has another shelter.
-A ramp and stairs lead upwards to the Eastern entrance.
-There is a cycle rack for 8 cycles and secure cycle storage for 10 cycles.
+A ramp and stairs lead upwards to the eastern entrance.
+There is a rack for eight bicycles and secure storage for ten.